About Jennie Lee

 There is probably a Sanskrit word for surfing.
 If you know it, will you email me?
 When I am not coaching or writing these days, you will find me on a wave.
 If I am lucky, my son and husband are there too.
 I grew up in Southern California playing Beach Boys music, but it took me until I was in my 40’s before I had the nerve to try surfing myself.
 I wish I hadn’t waited so long!

 A few things from the resume...

-- Over 20 years experience in Yoga Philosophy & Practice, Meditation Studies & Self Development
+- 20 years experience in Yoga Philosophy & Practice, Meditation Studies & Self Development

-- Certified in Process Therapy (aka Hakomi Method, Somatic Therapy or Body Centered Psychotherapy)
+- Certified Process Therapist (aka Somatic Therapy or Body Centered Psychotherapy)

 - Writer for Huffington Post, Mind Body Green, Yoga Therapy Today Magazine, Common Ground Magazine, Gaiam TV – My Yoga Online, Yogi Times, Wellness.com, Conscious Moms Online, BlogHer, Living the Truth.com, and Yoga Finder.